docQodly/docs/docs/concepts/platform.md

 ORDA objects can be handled like standard objects, but they automatically benefit from specific properties and methods.

 ORDA objects are created and instanciated when necessary (you do not need to create them).
-However, ORDA data model objects are associated with [classes](../orda/orda-classes.md) where you can add custom functions and define [computed attributes](../orda/orda-classes.md#computed-attributes).
+However, ORDA data model objects are associated with [classes](../orda/data-model.md) where you can add custom functions and define [calculated attributes](../orda/data-model.md#calculated-attributes-1).